2025.09.16

 Study on Influencing Factors of Sliding Friction and Wear Tests for Automotive Slider Materials

 Plastics, as materials for friction components, boast excellent advantages such as superior friction reduction and wear resistance, chemical corrosion resistance, tolerance to foreign objects, sound and vibration absorption, and self-lubrication.
 Therefore, plastics are increasingly widely used in friction systems across machinery manufacturing, transportation, chemical engineering, and instrumentation industries.
 They can replace a large amount of precious non-ferrous metals, simplify processing procedures, reduce costs, improve labor productivity, and extend the service life of machinery.
-Friction performance mainly refers to the friction coefficient of the material, while wear performance primarily refers to the continuous loss of the material's surface during the friction process.

 Detail